 Design: The Ræcc-R turret (or a close derivative of it) offered itself as a way to revive the remote turret Rapier-A recce vehicle.
 Keeping to a vehicle crew of two, driver in the hull and vehicle commander either in the optionally-manned turret or beside the driver, the vehicle remains as compact as Rapier-A and maintains that vehicle’s crew protection advantages, but now, of course, allows the commander to operate head-out in the turret.
 Use of this turret does, of course, mean the absence of anti-aircraft GW but there remains the 40mm CTA gun, the coax 7.62mm chain gun and two ATGW in a conformal silo, as well as an elevating sensor.

 A note about sensors here; the preference is to use spherical units as they maintain a constant silhouette as they pan and tilt which helps reduce their detection.
-But fully gyro-stabilised sensor balls are eye wateringly expensive – each one way more than the cost of the base vehicle – so a more cost effective adequate surveillance and targeting sensor solution has to be found.
+But fully gyro-stabilised sensor balls are eye wateringly expensive – each one way more than the cost of the base vehicle – so a more cost-effective adequate surveillance and targeting sensor solution has to be found.
 Assuming an affordable optics solution is found the vehicle design is sound.
 Still work in progress, this is Rapier-AC

 Role: Multi-Role Rapid Reaction

 Design: This was the only vehicle in the set that was designed from the outset as a multi-role concept based upon an automotive V-hull and a clearly defined and separate ‘mission module’ for the crew and the mission equipment.
-However this is not one vehicle structural design to which role equipment is bolted.
+However, this is not one vehicle structural design to which role equipment is bolted.
 Each role requires a separate design of mission module and to support the diverse needs of the role the V-hull may differ in length and number of axles.
-The intent is that each vehicle would leave the factory already configured to role and that any reconfiguration to different role would require return to factory or at least to third-line workshops.
+The intent is that each vehicle would leave the factory already configured to the role and that any reconfiguration to a different role would require a return to the factory or at least to third-line workshops.